-Scholarship Applications are due March 1st, 2019!
+Stay tuned for the 2020 Scholarship Applications being posted late 2019.
+They will be due March 1st, 2020!
 Any received after the deadline WILL NOT be considered.

 PLEASE FOLLOW DIRECTIONS CAREFULLY AND COMPLETELY, FAILURE TO DO SO WILL RESULT IN REJECTION OF APPLICATION

 - Applicant must use the current official Odd Fellow-Rebekah scholarship form which must be dated and signed by the Student, parent(s) or guardian(s) and lodge official(s) where applicable.
 All applications and statements are required to be signed.
 Typewritten applications are preferred or must be legibly handwritten.
 A recent photograph of the applicant, with signature on reverse side, must be firmly attached to the application.